 Through observation, co‐operation, supervision and practical work the intern shall be given the possibility to discover professional abilities and skills needed, and gain authentic work experience.
 Additionally, the internship shall provide possibilities to acquire new knowledge and skills not readily obtained in a class‐ room setting.

-As part of the course, the students reflect on and discuss experiences and what they learn on this blog through several post throughout the term.
-We also hope that those posts can be helpful for other biology students wondering about which path they can choose further or pupils who consider to study biology.
+As part of the course, the students reflect on and discuss experiences and what they learn, and share their thoughts through various digital media like blog posts, videos etc. throughout the term.
+We also hope that these posts can be helpful for other biology students wondering about which path they can choose further or pupils who consider to study biology.